Skip to content

 Warmth and understanding are essential, but everyone needs to know and understand when a relationship is inappropriate.

-Children should always be asked first if they are happy to be touched.
+Young people should always be asked first if they are happy to be touched.
 They need to be taught by a caring adult to say ‘no’ if they do not want to be touched and what touch is appropriate touch.

 Families will all have different ways of showing affection and you need to be careful not to impose your way on others.
 If touch has meant something other than affection to a young person in the past, they might not understand that when you try to show them affection.

-- Have discussions about bullying and why it matters;
+• Have discussions about bullying and why it matters;

-- Be good role models.
+• Be good role models.

-It is always helpful when you do take photos or videos, to ask the young person’s permission first and make sure that they get copies and that they know who else will see them and why.
+It is always important when you do take photos or videos, to ask the young person’s permission first and make sure that they get copies and that they know who else will see them and why.

 Be sensitive to how the young person reacts to having their photo taken.